The Camera Obscura timeline from the beginnings

 1650

-Dutch painters such as Johannes Vermeer (1632-75) are known for attention to detail.
+Dutch painters of that period such as Johannes Vermeer (1632-75) are known for attention to detail.

-It has been widely speculated that they made use of a Camera Obscura in their painting activity.
+It has been widely speculated that they may have used a Camera Obscura in their painting activity.

 1664-1666